muneeb706/muneeb706/README.md

 # Muneeb Shahid

-I am a Full Stack Engineer, currently working to digitize the clinical trials process for Alzheimer’s treatment.
+I am a Full Stack Engineer, currently working to digitize the clinical trials process for Alzheimer’s Therapeutic Research.
 I am working in the healthcare sector for the past couple of years and before that, I worked on the development of FinTech products.

 I enjoy working on new ideas and challenging projects that aim to create a positive impact in the lives of people.
 This motivates me to employ and improve my communication, technical and analytical skills.